Lagrange-Labs/lsc-client-cli/README.md

   - Prompt: "Do you want to generate a new Key Pair?" - Enter `y` if you want the CLI to randomly generate a key pair or enter your own BLS private key.
   - Please re-run this step to add more BLS key pairs if you want to run more nodes.

-- Each EigenLayer operator that participates into Lagrange State Committees AVS needs to generate one signer private key.
+- Each EigenLayer operator that participates into Lagrange State Committees AVS needs to generate one signer ECDSA private key.

+  > Note: This signer ECDSA key is only used to verify the identity and signature.
+It is not used in governance and/or asset flow.

   - Enter `y` in the prompt for CLI to randomly generate a signer private key if you haven't already created it before.

 - Enter `y` to register to Lagrange State Committee if you haven't already registered.

   - Enter ECDSA key of your EigenLayer operator to complete registration.

 7. Upon completion of the registration process, subscribe to the chain that you want to run the Lagrange Attestation Node.